Showing posts with label become a writer. Show all posts

 It happens to everyone.

 But you’re also going to spend time developing your craft and using your gift which is the fun and growth part of being a writer.
-When you get good feedback, a good review, or a payment for an ebook or article you'll experience deep joy and gratitude.
+When you get good feedback, a good review, or a payment for an ebook or article, you'll experience deep joy and gratitude.
 And you'll be compelled to keep writing.

 The work of a freelance writer is one of living in the dynamic tension of disappointment and occasional success.
 And when that one person takes the time to message you to say how much your writing spoke to them, you'll know it has been worth the journey.